Give it a goal.

 Brief

-You approve the mission brief and standing rules; the agent sends within them without asking per message.
-The default for most missions.
+You approve the job brief and standing rules; the agent sends within them without asking per message.
+The default for most jobs.

 Autopilot

-The agent runs the mission end to end within its caps.
+The agent runs the job end to end within its caps.
 Even here, tier-3 actions — anything financial or irreversible — still require a human.
 That rule has no override.

 Every lane a real business uses

-A mission isn't an email blast.
+A job isn't an email blast.
 It's coordinated, paced outreach across the channels your prospects actually answer on — with the channel-specific compliance handled for you.

-Outreach from dedicated sending domains with SPF, DKIM, and DMARC set up properly, warmed sending patterns, reply detection, and automatic suppression handling.
+Hosted Waveguide sending or your Gmail.
+Warming, SPF/DKIM/DMARC, reply detection, and automatic suppression.
 Replies route back to the agent — and to you.

 Social